• Home

 • waterfallmodel

-Did you know that 1 in every 5 American tracks their health statistics using an app?
-The healthcare industry is experiencing rapid digital transformation across practically every aspect of medical service delivery.
+The healthcare industry is going through a rapid digital transformation, with 1 in every 5 Americans tracking their health statistics using an app.
 The goal of software development for healthcare is to build a digital ecosystem where providers can increase the quality of healthcare services, deliver better treatment, and make their staff more productive.
 This type of technological innovation leverages the latest tech trends such as big data, machine learning, and e-health applications that all create new opportunities for improving the patient experience.

-• Sprints: Sprints are the foundation of Agile.
-A sprint is a defined period of time where the team focuses on delivering a set of product features.
-Sprints can vary in duration depending on the project’s needs.
-We’ve found that sprints of two weeks in duration usually work well when developing healthcare software.
+• Sprints: Sprints are the foundation of Agile development.
+A sprint is a defined period of time, usually 2 weeks, during which the team focuses on delivering a set of product features.
+This allows for regular delivery of functionalities and progress tracking.

 • Sprint Planning: Prior to the execution of a sprint, the entire team gathers to plan the activities that will occur during that sprint.
 The team commits to a set of user stories during sprint planning.
 User stories are defined as a set of requirements and acceptance criteria that define a feature or scenario from a user’s perspective.
-User stories are used to define how a function should work and behave.
+User stories help in defining how a function should work and behave.

-• Sprint demonstration: At the end of every sprint, the team has an opportunity to demonstrate the work they’ve accomplished.
+• Sprint demonstration: At the end of every sprint, the team demonstrates the work they’ve accomplished.
 The sprint demonstration is also an important opportunity for the product owner to provide feedback and make adjustments to the work that was delivered during the sprint.
-This feedback process can save healthcare organizations a lot of time and money from having to correct mistakes or make changes/improvements after a solution is delivered, as typically seen when working using Waterfall.

 • Daily stand-ups: These are very short daily team meetings where each team member shares what they are working on and if they are blocked.
 With more minds at the table comes more ideas to solve any roadblocks experienced.